Many kids have habits that can be downright annoying. Four of the most common are:

 Or perhaps the explanation for your child's nail biting is in your mirror.
 Do you bite your nails?
 Studies suggest that nail biting may have a strong familial or genetic component.

-Still, other kids will engage in habits to attract attention or as an attempt to manipulate their parents.
-If kids feel that their parents are ignoring them, they may engage in the annoying habit because they know that it will provoke a reaction from Mom or Dad.
+Other kids engage in habits to attract attention or to manipulate their parents.
+If kids feel that their parents are ignoring them, they may engage in the annoying habit because they know that it will get a reaction from Mom or Dad.

 The good news is that most habits disappear, usually by the time a child reaches school age, because the child no longer needs it or outgrows it.

 But if you think it's time to help your child break a habit, consider these steps:

 For the best success, it's important that kids be motivated to break the habit.
 And because habits take time to develop, they're also going to take time to be replaced by alternative behavior, so be patient.